As we begin a new year, we’re taking a look back at the most popular stories on TrustED in 2018. Here’s No. 1 from March 12.

 While Florida legislators made headlines for the passage of a school gun violence prevention bill last week, another controversial school safety measure may have big implications for school districts across the country.

-On Sunday, Gov. Rick Scott signed into law a sweeping education bill that passed out of the state house last week.
+This week, Gov. Rick Scott signed into law a sweeping education bill that passed out of the state house last week.
 One provision in the new law could mean sweeping changes to how schools deal with bullying.

 As Education Week reports, the new law establishes the Hope Scholarship program, which gives students who suffer harassment, bullying, or violence in their public school the option to use vouchers to attend a private school of their choice.